WDI-Json/WDI-Json/README.md

-- 👋 Hi, I’m Wouter Dijks, iOS-developer @ Arcady
+- 👋 Hi, I’m Wouter Dijks, Software Engineer
 - 📫 How to reach me at Twitter: @AdvocadoJager

 <!---